Approaches to Conflict-free Replicated Data Types: State-based CRDTs

 Monotonic evolution of state is essential, and what gives nice fault tolerance properties: a newer state always subsumes an older state; if a message is lost, a newer one will subsume it; an old message can arrive as a duplicate causing no harm.

 \topic{Inflations vs monotonic functions}

-Sometimes there is, however, some confusion about what is monotonic.
-Erroneously, many places say mutators need to be monotonic, when in fact state mutators need to be inflations.
+Sometimes there is some confusion about monotonicity.
+Erroneously, many places say mutators need to be monotonic, when in fact mutators need to be inflations.
 Being monotonic is not necessary nor sufficient, as illustrated in Figure~\ref{fig:inflations}: $f$ is an inflation but not monotonic and $g$ is monotonic but not an inflation.
 Decrement ($f(x) = x - 1$) is monotonic but not an inflation.
 What is monotonic is state evolution over time, as result of applying mutators or join.

 \topic{Reusing sequential data types}